Head & Neck Cancer: Glossary

 - Late side effects: Side effects that occur 6 or more months after treatment has finished.
 Can also be called late effects.

-- Alopecia: Hair loss; when some or all of your hair, eyebrows and/or eyelashes falls out.
+- Alopecia: Hair loss; when some or all of your hair, eyebrows, and/or eyelashes fall out.

 - Anemia: A low number of red blood cells.
 Red blood cells carry oxygen throughout the body.